UCLALibrary/resourcesync-oai-pmh/README.md

 #### `multi`

 Creates, modifies, deletes, or otherwise updates ResourceSync documents for **multi**ple (one or more) sets of metadata records.
-Parameters are specified in a CSV file that is passed to the program (use the example file in this repository as a template).
+Parameters are specified in a CSV file that is passed to the program (use the example file in this repository as a template, according to [this schema](https://github.com/UCLALibrary/resourcesync-oai-pmh/wiki/Table-Schemas#rs_oaipmh_srcpy)).
 For details, run:
 ```bash
 python3 rs_oaipmh_src.py multi --help
 ```